Waste Reduction- A Golden Opportunity

 3. Use excellent finishes.
 Our finishing shop staff are experts in the application of durable stains and treatments.
 We use a three-coat system of top-quality finish that gives outdoor wood fiber the best possible start.
 A coloured base coat soaks into the wood, and two clear topcoats add protection while offering a smooth satin finish that is easy to clean and maintain.
 To learn more about our process and finishing options, check out our blog, here.

 4. Details that protect.
-Wood posts that sit directly on concrete are prone to rot, making stand-offs (like those pictured below), essential protection.
+Wood posts that sit directly on concrete are prone to rot, making stand-offs, essential protection.
 In 2014 Cornerstone developed its own custom solution, a stand-off base that looks great, brings smiles to engineers and keeps post bottoms dry.
 For timbers that are especially vulnerable to moisture, a variety of capping materials can make all the difference.
 Traditionally, cedar boards placed on top of beams or rafters were a type of “sacrificial” layer that could be easily replaced.
 Metal caps have also been used for centuries and more recently self-healing membranes of asphalt and polyethylene are widely used.
 Careful installation is key to caps working effectively.

 5. An active defence.
 In some circumstances, even the best details, finishes and caps don’t offer enough protection.
 And every so often there are applications where these defenses are judged to be aesthetically unacceptable.
 For these cases or when added protection is required, a borax-based solution can be the right choice.
 Borax (disodium tetraborate) is a mineral commonly associated with laundry and cleaning and is non-toxic to mammals.
 It offers strong anti-fungal and insect deterrence and comes in two formats – a liquid that can be brushed on and a solid rod shape that can be inserted into drill holes and capped.
 It’s activated when moisture levels rise above 30%, dispersing into the wood fibre where it destroys rot fungi and insects.